kalyco/starting_hands/README.md

 ### Adding folder:

-Add this folder to any local directory.
+Add this folder (starting_hands) to any local directory.
 You can do so by git cloning within that directory, or just creating one manually and copying the file content over.

+If you do it manually be sure to name your files appropriately (you only need `hand.py` and `hands.py`)

 Be sure to check that you have python installed.
 You can download it [here](https://www.python.org/downloads/)